WasmEdge/docs/docs/develop/rust/wasinn/llm_inference.md

 # Llama 2 inference

-WasmEdge now supports running llama2 series of models in Rust.
+WasmEdge now supports running open source models in Rust.
 We will use [this example project](https://github.com/second-state/LlamaEdge/tree/main/chat) to show how to make AI inferences with the llama2 model in WasmEdge and Rust.

 WasmEdge now supports the following models: